Hudu-Technologies-Inc/ITBoost-Hudu-Migration/README.md

 You'll need just a few items to start
 The default configurations csv is invalid.
 You'll need to replace the 2nd column named 'model' to 'modelo' first, using excel or libreoffice

 ### Setup Hudu

 You'll need to add an API key that has full access, if possible. copy it to clipboard for later or add it to your environment file.
+Other than that, it's best to start fresh.
+You can custom-map fields in the same way that you map fields which are templated to custom layouts, but it's generally easier if you start fresh.

 ### Environment File